-Many of us would consider ourselves as being quite “intelligent”.
+Self Selecting Trades versus The Model Portfolio: Many of us would consider ourselves as being quite “intelligent”.
 Let’s face it, if it wasn’t for our own individual brilliance, we wouldn’t be where we are today.
-But one aspect of true intelligence (in this authors view), is to identify our own personal weaknesses, and seek the knowledge of a person who can provide a superior level of information to meet our needs.
+But one aspect of true intelligence (in this author’s view).
+Is to identify our own personal weaknesses.
+And seek the knowledge of a person who can provide a superior level of information to meet our needs.

 In this article, we will explore the statistical result of Self-selecting trades from the AIE Trade recommendation service, or following the Model Portfolio of trades.

-Students are also provided with access to strategy recommendations through our association with Halifax Investment Services Pty Ltd. With trade recommendations developed by a team of professional market analysts, you have the opportunity to replicate the results that they produce through strategies such as the Covered Call (Buy Write), Spreads or Directional trading.
+Students are also provided with access to strategic recommendations through our association with Halifax Investment Services Pty Ltd. With trade recommendations developed by a team of professional market analysts, you have the opportunity to replicate the results that they produce through strategies such as the Covered Call (Buy Write).
+Spreads or Directional trading.

 This service is provided as a Model Portfolio.
 What this means is that the analysts will select positions for the various strategies in an effort to ensure diversification of industry/sector, and to manage individual trades to balance market risks of other positions within the Model Portfolio.

 While as traders, we all have to start with capital that is available to us, there is a Risk associated with selecting trades from the Model Portfolio versus taking all the recommended trades for that specific service.

 To begin, we need to first evaluate a selection of trades.
 Rather than selecting ‘good’ trades as a skewed reflection of results, we have selected one of the strategies that provides clients with a lower capital expenditure.
 And where we have had numerous trades over a short period of time.
 This strategy is called the Butterfly spread strategy.
 And these trades were all conducted on the US markets.
 We have not left any US Butterfly trades from the Recommendation service out of this list.